Matrix Service (MTRX)

 5. Revenue Growth

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Matrix Service’s annualized revenue growth of 2% over the last two years is above its five-year trend, but we were still disappointed by the results.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Matrix Service’s annualized revenue growth of 4.7% over the last two years is above its five-year trend, but we were still disappointed by the results.

-Looking ahead, sell-side analysts expect revenue to grow 11.8% over the next 12 months, an improvement versus the last two years.
-This projection is commendable and suggests its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 17% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and suggests its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

 Matrix Service has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 3.8% gross margin over the last five years.
-That means Matrix Service paid its suppliers a lot of money ($96.16 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 3.7% gross margin over the last five years.
+Said differently, Matrix Service had to pay a chunky $96.26 to its suppliers for every $100 in revenue.

-Matrix Service produced a 6.7% gross profit margin in Q3, up 2 percentage points year on year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+In Q4, Matrix Service produced a 6.2% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-On the plus side, Matrix Service’s operating margin rose by 4.9 percentage points over the last five years.
+On the plus side, Matrix Service’s operating margin rose by 7.7 percentage points over the last five years, as its sales growth gave it operating leverage.
 Still, it will take much more for the company to reach long-term profitability.

-Matrix Service’s operating margin was negative 2.6% this quarter.
+This quarter, Matrix Service generated a negative 1% operating margin.
 The company's consistent lack of profits raise a flag.

 8. Earnings Per Share